Etale and crystalline companions, II: Convergent vs. overconvergent isocrystals

 \subsection{Slope filtrations}

 While the Dieudonn\'e--Manin classification does not extend to the case where $X$ is not a point, a weaker version of the statement does generalize as follows.
-By Lemma~\ref{L:convergent Newton polygon}(c), if $X$ is irreducible, then the hypothesis on the constancy of the Newton polygon can always be enforced after restricting from $X$ to a suitable open dense subscheme.
+By Lemma~\ref{L:convergent Newton polygon}(c), if $X$ is irreducible, then the hypothesis on the constancy of the Newton polygon can always be enforced after restricting from $X$ to a suitable open dense subscheme; this provides a crucial link back to \'etale fundamental groups and related concepts (e.g., Chebotaryov density).